LIMXTEC/BitSend/doc/README.md

-Bitsend Core
+BitSend Core
 =============

 Setup
 ---------------------
-Bitsend Core is the original Bitsend client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Bitsend transactions (which is currently more than 100 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+BitSend Core is the original BitSend client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of BitSend transactions, which requires a few hundred gigabytes of disk space.
+Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Bitsend Core, visit [bitsend.cc](https://bitsend.cc).
+To download BitSend Core, visit [bitsendcore.org](https://bitsendcore.org/en/download/).

 Running
 ---------------------
-The following are some helpful notes on how to run Bitsend Core on your native platform.
+The following are some helpful notes on how to run BitSend Core on your native platform.

 ### Unix